Arianee/arianee-sdk/packages/creator/README.md

 The method can throw:

-- `NotOwnerError` if the creator address is not the owner of the smart asset
+- `NotOwnerError` if the core address is not the owner of the smart asset

 #### `setRequestKey`

-A method to set the request key of a smart asset owned by the creator address.
+A method to set the request key of a smart asset owned by the core address.

 ```typescript
 public async setRequestKey(